UGSDW/ugsdw.github.io/_posts/2019-10-11-first-year-student-why-i-am-fighting-for-union-expansion.md

 published: true
 title: 'First Year Student: Why I am Fighting for Union Expansion'
 author: Isaiah Gutman
-excerpt: >-
-  Although Grinnell has many draws, like its strong academics and the intimate campus, one of the primary reasons I came here was the Union of Grinnell Student Dining Workers.
 ---
 ### I came here for UGSDW.
 Now I am fighting to expand it